cwightrun/azolla-netlify/pages/ekko.md

 ::: section
   ### Inspired by Nature
-  Nature uses CO2 and sunlight to grow things molecule by molecule, we borrowed this elegant formula to create EKKO.
+  Nature uses CO2 and sunlight to grow things molecule by molecule.
+Our unique industrial photosynthesis biomanufacturing platform replicates this formula and converts CO 2 &amp; light into biofiber.
+  No sugar Added!
 :::

 ::: section
   ### Impactful
-  Following nature’s original circular economy: reuse, recycle and biodegrade, without generating any waste, EKKO is the ultimate solution for circular manufacturing.
+  Following nature’s original circular economy: reuse, recycle and biodegrade, without generating any waste, EKKO is the ultimate solution to transform textile industry.
 :::

 ::: section
   ### Customizable
   EKKO is genetically engineered to target specific attributes like strength, elasticity, conductivity, transparency and durability.

   It is stronger than Kevlar yet as light as cotton.
 :::